• Skip to main content

 This simple healthy mac and cheese for kids eliminates all those mystery ingredients found in boxed mac from your kid's diet!
 This is better for them, plus it tastes so good mom loves to eat some too!

-• Macaroni Pasta - I love the small elbow macaroni, but you could use any short pasta such as rotini, bowtie, small shells or any corkscrew shape.
+• Macaroni Pasta - I love the classic small elbow macaroni, but you could use any short pasta such as rotini, bowtie, small shells or any corkscrew shape.

-• Cheese - I usually use regular cheddar cheese, but white cheddar, Colby, really any shreddable melty cheese will work.
+• Cheese - I use regular cheddar cheese, but white cheddar, Colby, really any shreddable melty cheese will work.
 I do recommend shredding your own over the bags of pre-shredded cheese.
 It's better quality and melts easier into the mac and cheese.

 Instructions